 Another DIY setup you can try is to use a citric acid and baking soda reactor.
 This particular setup is easier to control and maintain a consistent level of CO2 with.

-- SAFE PROTECT - Automatic pressure relief valve,...
+- Safety First - Automatic pressure relief valve,...

 For most aquarium CO2 systems you’re going to be working with pressurized sources of carbon dioxide.
 This means handling metal canisters of varying sizes and bleeding off CO2 slowly into your tank.
 Pressurized sources of CO2 range from tiny bicycle tire refill cartridges to canisters several feet high.
 The majority of aquariums will be able to use canisters ranging from small refill cartridges to paintball gun sized canisters.